-Get to know Hatcher Garden
+Get to Know Hatcher Garden, Spartanburg, SC

 The garden began as the backyard garden of Harold and Josephine Hatcher in the late 1960s.
 The Hatchers converted run-down, eroded acreage behind their home into beautiful gardens, gradually opening them to the public and later officially opening Hatcher Garden.
 The Hatchers have since passed on, but the garden remains and is maintained by dedicated volunteers.

 Visitors to Hatcher Garden will find numerous paved and mulched woodland trails covering the 10 acre space.
 The paved paths are wide and easily traversed with a stroller.
 Along these trails are six different ponds, many connected by a series of rocky creeks and waterfalls.
 Colorful wildflower beds and a butterfly garden line the sunny paths, while large confers and shade loving plants spread out among the woodland parts of the garden.
 Helpful signs along the trails point out information about the birds, trees, plants and about the Hatchers themselves.
 Bring a picnic or a snack and enjoy the many benches, picnic tables and gazebos.

 I visited on a Wednesday morning with my 4 children, and other than the volunteers maintaining the garden, we had the paths all to ourselves to wander.
 My children particularly enjoyed the waterfall under Corrie’s Bridge and the little circle stone patio nearby.
 We spent almost 2 hours enjoying the garden.